Table of Contents

 In the past, staphylococcus toxic shock syndrome was more common due to the increased risk of developing the condition in menstruating women.
 After the discontinuation of the hyper-absorbable tampon from the market, the incidence of menstrual related staphylococcus toxic shock syndrome dropped markedly.

-Mortality rate is very high in toxic shock syndrome and is estimated to be as high as 70%.
+Mortality rate is very high in toxic shock syndrome and is estimated to be as high as 70% especially, in cases due to Group A Streptocoocci.
 Additionally, patients usually suffer significant morbidity if they survive because they might need amputation, hysterectomy and surgical debridement of the infected sites.

 Necrotizing fasciitis is a much rarer condition with only 500 cases reported in the literature since 1883.
 Patients are usually middle aged and more likely to be men.
 The condition is more common in countries with limited resources and limited access to antibiotics.